dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ### Audit

-Audit workflow collects charts meeting the specified criteria needed to be reviewed by an auditor.
+Audit workflow collects charts meeting the specified criteria needed to be reviewed by an Auditor.
 The workflow can define certain days for when charts are added to the Auditor worklist(s).In Workflow Management the Audit default workgroup category is identical to all other workgroup categories, but Audit workflow is triggered on a schedule instead of in real-time.

 Example: Select that workflow automatically adds charts to the worklist on the first day of every month and last day of the month.

 ![Edit Audit Dialog](EditAudit.png)

-On the designated days every month, 5 charts (the limit can be changed) from every coder (First Submitter) will be automatically routed to the auditor’s worklist.
+On the designated days every month, 5 charts (the limit can be changed) from every Coder (First Submitter) will be automatically routed to the Auditor’s worklist.

 #### Schedule